© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Linear earthwork in Gravelpit Copse and near Byes Lane, south west of Silchester is a scheduled monument protected by Historic England under reference 1008727.
 View the official record →

-Linear earthwork in Gravelpit Copse and near Byes Lane, south west of Silchester, is a prehistoric or Romano-British linear earthwork consisting of a bank and ditch alignment.
+Linear earthwork in Gravelpit Copse and near Byes Lane, south west of Silchester, is a linear defensive or boundary work of Iron Age date, forming part of a broader landscape of prehistoric earthworks in the vicinity of the Roman settlement at Silchester.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1008727.

 Linear earthwork in Gravelpit Copse and near Byes Lane, south west of Silchester is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1008727.